William McCandless

 William "Buck" McCandless (September 29, 1834 – June 17, 1884) was an American military officer and politician from Pennsylvania.
 He served in the Union Army during the American Civil War and commanded a regiment and then a brigade in the Pennsylvania Reserve Division.
 He served as a Democratic member of the Pennsylvania State Senate for the 1st district from 1867 to 1868 and as the first Secretary of Internal Affairs of Pennsylvania from 1875 to 1879.

 Early life

-McCandless, nicknamed "Buck", was born in Ireland on September 29, 1834.
+McCandless was born in Ireland on September 29, 1834.
 He was raised by his Uncle after his parents death when he was a young child.
-The family emigrated to Philadelphia, Pennsylvania when McCandless was six years old.
+The family emigrated to Philadelphia, Pennsylvania, when McCandless was six years old.
 He attended public schools and apprenticed as a machinist at Norris Locomotive Works.
 He studied law and entered the bar in 1858.